ruddfawcett/RFRotate/README.md

 ##Installation

-### Installation with CocoaPods (hasn't been added yet)
+### Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like RFTapEditLabel in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like RFRotate in your projects.

 #### Podfile